VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Methodology

-Figure~\ref{fig:params_vs_lambda} shows the distribution of the variability parameters SF{$_\infty$} and $\tau$ as a function of the rest-frame wavelength ($\lambda_{\mathrm{RF}}$), for each photometric band.
+To quantify how the DRW parameters vary with rest-frame wavelength ($\lambda_{\mathrm{RF}}$) and to derive the corresponding coefficients in our variability model outlined in this section,, we analyze their distributions across photometric bands.
+Figure~\ref{fig:params_vs_lambda} shows the distribution of the variability parameters SF{$_\infty$} and $\tau$ as a function of the $\lambda_{\mathrm{RF}}$, for each photometric band.
 While the scatter is large, the overall trend across filters is consistent with the expected decrease in variability amplitude at longer rest-frame wavelengths \citep{kubota2018} and the positive correlation in the characteristic timescale with longer rest-frame wavelengths \citep{2002Frank}.
+The model shown in Fig.~\ref{fig:params_vs_lambda} is included as a reference to illustrate the dependence of the parameters on $\lambda_{\mathrm{RF}}$.
+The amplitude is tailored to pass through the contours.
+The width of the contours is dependent on other physical parameters such as the $M_{\mathrm{i}}$, etc, that are not included in the model, and therefore appears broader than the scatter associated with the wavelength dependence alone.
+As a result, the contour widths should not be interpreted as uncertainties of the fit.
+Note that while the correlation in $\tau$ is significant, it is hard to observe in the Figure owing to the wide dynamic range spanned by the measurements.
 The results from M10 showed that, even though $\tau$ and SF{$_\infty$} exhibit weak trends with redshift and luminosity, the most significant correlation are with $M_{\mathrm{BH}}$ and Eddington ratio ($L_\mathrm{bol}/L_{\rm Edd}$) (see their Figure 15), which is consistent with the thermal or viscous disk timescales.
-They accounted for the uncertainties in $M_{\mathrm{BH}}$ ($\sim0.4$ dex; \citealp[]{yueshen2024}) and demonstrated that ignoring this uncertainty can lead to underestimation of the mass dependence.
+They accounted for the uncertainties in $M_{\mathrm{BH}}$ ($\sim0.4$ dex; \citealp[]{yueshen2024}) and demonstrated that ignoring this uncertainty can lead to underestimation of the $M_{\mathrm{BH}}$ dependence.
 Additionally, since the $L_\mathrm{bol}/L_{\rm Edd}$ depends on both $L_\mathrm{bol}$ and $M_{\mathrm{BH}}$, it is probable that the observed trends in SF$_\infty$ reflect an underlying dependence on the $L_\mathrm{bol}/L_{\rm Edd}$ rather than luminosity or mass alone.
 However, because $M_{\mathrm{BH}}$ estimates are often unavailable or uncertain in large surveys, they also provided reduced models excluding it.
 Furthermore, DRW is a stationary Gaussian process, and \citet{Stone2022} showed that when the baseline extends to $\sim$20 years, the best-fit $\tau$ continues to increase, suggesting that AGN variability may not be strictly stationary over multi-year or decade timescales.
 Thus, the DRW model should be regarded as a convenient simplification.
-The DRW parameters $\tau$ and SF{$_\infty$} are modeled by M10 as,
+The DRW parameters $\tau$ and SF{$_\infty$} are modeled by M10 as